xyntechx/Code-for-Hope-Web/README.md

-# Code for Hope IDE
+# Code for Hope Web
-An online IDE for Code for Hope students and mentors.
+A website for Code for Hope students and mentors (with an online IDE)

 ## 🤖 Technologies
 - Svelte
+- Vite
 - TypeScript

 ## 🔨 Usage